Yearly Eye Exam

 In-Depth Analysis of Nerve Fiber Layer Structures

-OCT technology is transforming the way physicians assess nerve fiber layer thickness, ganglion cell complex thickness, and a range of parameters on the optic disc.
-Optovue OCT systems utilize advanced software to provide extensive analysis of optic disc structures in simple, easy-to-read reports.
-This is a wonderful objective tool in the treatment and management of optic nerve diseases like glaucoma.
+Ocular Coherence Tomography (OCT) technology is transforming the way physicians assess nerve fiber layer thickness, ganglion cell complex thickness, retinal pigment epithelium, vasculature and a range of other parameters on the macula and optic disc.
+Our OCT systems utilize advanced software to provide extensive analysis of optic disc and retinal structures in simple, easy-to-read reports.
+This is a wonderful objective tool in the treatment and management of optic nerve diseases like glaucoma and papilledema, or retinal and macular conditions like diabetic retinopathy, age-related macular degeneration, or a variety of ocular tumors.

 Anterior segment OCT further expands the role of OCT in clinical practice and gives you the ability to visualize cross sections of the cornea, see and measure corneal angles, measure and track corneal thickness over multiple visits.
 This is especially useful in aiding in the fit of scleral contact lenses for conditions like keratoconus.